Tibblist/better-fetcher/README.md

 ### setDefaultHeaders(headers, type)

 Use this method to set default headers that will automatically be combined with the headers you specifically set in options.init.header for all requests of the specified type.
 Valid types are GET, POST, PUT, DELETE, ALL.
-The priority when merging headers will be ALL < (specific type) < options.init.header.
+The priority when merging headers will be ALL < (specific type) < options.init.headers.

 ### getDefaultHeaders(type)